 You can find general scholarship information on OSU’s Scholarships webpage.
 There are also scholarships just for Liberal Arts students and just for political science majors.
 Oregon residents can search the Office of Student Access and Completion site.
 The OSU Alumni Association has a few as does the National and Global Scholarships office.

 You can print a copy of your schedule or of your unofficial transcripts.
 For more official documentation, you can contact the National Student Clearinghouse.
 The registrar has a webpage that describes the various options for obtaining this proof and how to do so.

 Diplomas are good wall candy (they look sweet up there!), but proof of graduation is shown on your official transcript.
 You can also verify a degree via the National Student Clearinghouse.
 The registrar has a webpage that describes how to use both of these options.
 If you are not yet finished with the degree but need evidence that you will likely graduate soon, a Statement of Degree might do the trick.

 Political science majors have a wide array of interests and thus join a plethora of different clubs and organizations.
 Experiential Learning & Activities maintains a database of all of them.
-The groups that interest many of our majors include Pi Sigma Alpha (a social group and honors society for political science majors), the Pre-Law Society (assists OSU students wanting to go to law school), Model European Union (students compete at the University of Washington in a simulated EU meeting), Mock Trial (a courtroom simulation where OSU students compete against other universities), and the International Affairs Club (promotes international business and politics and houses the Model United Nations team).
+The groups that interest many of our majors include Pi Sigma Alpha (an honors society for political science majors), the Pre-Law Society (assists OSU students wanting to go to law school), Model European Union (students compete at the University of Washington in a simulated EU meeting), and Mock Trial (a courtroom simulation where OSU students compete against other universities).